 Apart from a few exceptions (Jungian and integrative psychology), the main focus of psychology is on diagnosing and treating the symptoms of diseases and “mental illnesses.”
 Its priority is to identify what is wrong with you, and make it go away.

 In many forms of psychology, there is very little consideration about what is inherently right about humans, and much less about nurturing and encouraging the process of personal empowerment.

 Because of this, many forms of psychology has unintentionally blocked our ability to grow and fully blossom into mature human beings.
 By treating our superficial symptoms rather than our core wounds, it has unwittingly cramped our psychological and spiritual advancement.

-For example, some of our clients have shared with me stories of their depressions and how they were treated by therapists.
-These depressions originated as wake up calls by their unconscious minds telling them that something was wrong with their lives; something wasn’t fulfilling their souls cravings.
-Yet instead of seeing this deep unhappiness as valuable spiritual calls for growth, it was quick to blabeleded, medicated and eliminated.
+For example, some people have shared with me stories of their depressions and how they were treated by therapists.
+These depressions originated as wake-up calls by their unconscious minds telling them that something was wrong with their lives; something wasn’t fulfilling their soul’s cravings.
+Yet instead of seeing this deep unhappiness as valuable spiritual calls for growth, it was quick to be labeled, medicated, and eliminated.